jsrebuild/build-your-own-vuejs/book/chapter1.md

 ### Bootstrapping

-We'll add some npm script for convinice.
+We'll add some npm script for convenience.

 *package.json*